Middle East respiratory syndrome coronavirus (MERS-CoV) – Oman

 A 75-year-old male from Al Dahir village developed symptoms on 11 May and was admitted to hospital on 19 May.
 He was treated symptomatically and discharged on 20 May.
 As symptoms worsened, on 25 May, the patient was admitted to the same hospital.
 He tested positive for MERS-CoV on 29 May.
 The patient has no comorbidities but he is a heavy smoker.
 The patient owns a barn with camels and young calves, and has frequent contact with them.
 He has no history of exposure to other known risk factors in the 14 days prior to the onset of symptoms.
 Currently, the patient is in stable condition in a negative pressure isolation room on a ward.
 Contact tracing of household and healthcare contacts is ongoing for the case.
 Investigation of camels in the barn of the case is also ongoing.

 Globally, since September 2012, WHO has been notified of 1155 laboratory-confirmed cases of infection with MERS-CoV, including at least 434 related deaths.

 Based on the current situation and available information, WHO encourages all Member States to continue their surveillance for acute respiratory infections and to carefully review any unusual patterns.

-Until more is understood about MERS-CoV, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS-CoV infection.
-Therefore, people with these conditions should avoid close contact with animals, particularly camels, when visiting farms, markets, or barn areas where the virus is known to be or potentially circulating.
+Until more is understood about MERS-CoV, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS‐CoV infection.
+Therefore, these people should avoid close contact with animals, particularly camels, when visiting farms, markets, or barn areas where the virus is known to be potentially circulating.
 General hygiene measures, such as regular hand washing before and after touching animals and avoiding contact with sick animals, should be adhered to.